 - “What is the best part of your job?”

 - “What is the hardest part of your day?”

 In order to keep the conversation flowing, ask open-ended questions.
 The best way to do this is to keep starting questions with the five ws: who, what, when, where, why, and (how).

 Really, they are 5 Ws and an H 🙂

 Write to them in front of you to remember them and practice starting questions this question prompts.

 Use Comprehensible Input to build Rapport

-In order to make your student comfortable, but ensure they are engaged with the lesson, be sure to use comprehensible input at all times.
+To make your student comfortable, but ensure they are engaged with the lesson, be sure to use comprehensible input at all times.
 This means you should use language that the student can understand even if they do not understand every word or structure you use.
-You can think of comprehensible input as language input that can be understood by listeners despite them not understanding all the words and structures in it.
+You can think of comprehensible input as language input that listeners can understand despite them not understanding all the words and designs in it.
 Use language that is one very slight level above your student’s understanding.

 Be careful not to use language that is far too difficult for your student.
 Review the 3 tiers of vocabulary to do this.